sandrocods/JNTCrawling/README.md

 | ` longitude` | `string` | **Required**. longitude from maps  |
 | ` latitude` | `string` | **Required**. latitude from maps  |

+_Note: Get latitude and longitude from ISP ip address, If location not accurate, fill latitude and longitude manually._

 #### Check DropPoint by GPS ISP

 ```python